 To go ahead, we require the following –

-B. Download .iso extension file of any Ubuntu flavor.
+- Download .iso image of any Ubuntu flavor.

-Now, we need to insert our USB stick.
-Then, launch Startup Disk Creator from your system’s main menu.
+Next, insert USB stick.
+And, launch Startup Disk Creator from our systems’ main menu.

-In the Startup Disk Creator application, locate your .iso extension file of any Ubuntu flavor by clicking on Other button.
-Your USB stick would get detected by itself.
+Locate .iso extension file of any Ubuntu flavor by clicking on Other button.
+It detects our USB stick on its own.
+We don’t have to do anything.
 If you have already plugged in two or more USB sticks then, select the USB stick you want to make bootable.
 Then, click on Make startup disk button.
-In few minutes operation would get successfully completed.
+That’s all we have to do.

-We have discussed how to create a Bootable USB in Ubuntu distribution using Startup Disk Creator.
+We have discussed how to create a bootable USB in Ubuntu using Startup Disk Creator.

-The focus of this article was on creating a Bootable USB using Startup Disk Creator (a GUI utility).
-In case, you would want to do the same using Command-line interface then follow the article here.
-Also, in the same article we have discussed how to Restore bootable USB disk to its original state using GParted.
+The focus of this article was on making a USB bootable using Startup Disk Creator (a GUI utility).
+In case, you would want to do the same using Command-line interface then – Create a bootable USB in Ubuntu.
+In the same article we have also covered how to Restore bootable USB disk to its original state through GParted.